kitos/kitos.github.io/src/_content/blog/jscodeshift-to-the-rescue_en.md

 ## jscodeshift to the rescue

 Even though we could write tablet specific styles *"by hand"* - using *normal* `styled-component`s syntax.
 It wasn't the way we wanted to proceed - we really like the api provided by `styled-system`, moreover we didn't want to introduce  ambiguity in writing responsive styles.
-And obviously we wasn't keen to go through the whole codebase to change all usages of responsive props.
+And obviously we weren’t too keen to go through the whole codebase and change all usages of responsive props.

 Sounds like a perfect task for codemode!

-I have never worked with them, but I've heard that [jscodeshift](https://github.com/facebook/jscodeshift) is a cool tool to build them, e.g. react team [uses it.](https://github.com/reactjs/react-codemod) All you have to do is create `js/ts` file and export *transform* function which will take care of required AST transformations.
+I have never worked with them, but I've heard that [jscodeshift](https://github.com/facebook/jscodeshift) is a cool tool to build them, e.g. react team [uses it.](https://github.com/reactjs/react-codemod) All you have to do is create `js/ts` file and export the *transform* function which will take care of required AST transformations.

-Another important part is, of course, general understanding of AST: what it is, what it consists of and how we can alter it.
-I found this [babel handbook](https://github.com/jamiebuilds/babel-handbook) super useful intro.
-Another must-have tool is [AST explorer](https://astexplorer.net/): with help of it you can write some code to see its AST representation and write transform functions with immediate results!
+Another important part is, of course, a general understanding of AST: what it is, what it consists of and how we can alter it.
+I found this [babel handbook](https://github.com/jamiebuilds/babel-handbook) to be super useful intro.
+Another must-have tool is [AST explorer](https://astexplorer.net/).
+With help of this tool you can write some code to see its AST representation and write transform functions with immediate results!

 Also I can hardly imagine writhing AST transformation without `typescript` (you can get info about nodes and their properties, right during typing intead of switching between editor and bable docs all the time), so I installed its typings (`@types/jscodeshift`) along with a library itself.